Jurassic Pouch Part I: The Invaders

 After six minutes, the booster hot staged from the passenger stage, and turned back for Melbourne under automatic control.
 At the same time, the passenger shuttle’s engines ignited, and Jo was pressed back into the seat again.

-After another few minutes, the shuttle’s engines cut out.
-The silence was a sound unto itself.
-The spacecraft’s voice chimed again.
+Another minute passed, the shuttle’s engines cut out, and the ensuing silence was a noise unto itself.
+The spacecraft’s voice chimed.
 “Microgravity.
 Re-entry in three minutes.”

 The distant horizon was glowing red, then orange.
 Voice chime: “Crossing the terminator.
 Sunrise in ten seconds.”
 The spacecraft’s camera stopped down as the Sun rose, a dazzling white, over the limb of the Earth.